 The Durham Children’s Choir is a singing group of students from the Durham, North Carolina area.
 The first auditions were held for the choir May 17-19, 2004.
-Over 134 children came to the auditions; they represented most of the Durham Public elementary and middle schools, private and church schools, and home-schooled children.
+Over 134 children came to the auditions; they represented most of the Durham Public elementary and middle schools, private and church schools, and home schooled children.
 100 children were selected for the choir.
 The Choir was originally directed by Scott Hill, retired teacher with the Durham Public Schools.
 The choir is currently directed by Dena Byers, the music teacher at Hillandale Elementary School.
-The accompanist is Vangie Poe, organist at Temple Baptist Church and private piano instructor.
+The accompanist is Jeff Whicker, organist at Emerywood Baptist Church.

 The Durham Children’s Choir studies and performs a wide variety of choral music, including sacred and secular music, world music, gospel, Broadway and American popular songs.
 Music theory and appreciation are included in the weekly rehearsals.

-Financial support for the Durham Children’s Choir for its inaugural season came from the Durham Arts Council in the form of an Emerging Artists Grant ($1500), a grant from Duke University Chapel ($3000), and gifts from the community.
-The yearly budget includes funds for the purchase of music and uniforms, honorariums for the choir’s accompanist and assistant conductor and performance and publicity expenses.
+Financial support for the Durham Children’s Choir for its inaugural season came from the Durham Arts Council in the form of an Emerging Artists Grant, a grant from Duke University Chapel, and gifts from the community.
+The choir is grateful for the continued annual support from all of those sources.